 These values are actively promoted through collective worship, our school values and electing and running our school council.
 British Values are addressed in Personal, Social, Health Education (PSHE), through planning and the delivery of our broad and balanced curriculum.
-We promote and celebrate diversity in our school, through assemblies, our amazing new curriculum, and through PSHE.
+We promote and celebrate diversity in our school, through assemblies, Our History and No Outsiders.

 British values are reinforced regularly in the following ways:

 - Democracy is richly embedded within our school.
 All children in our school have a voice through the School Council and pupil surveys.
 The election of School Council Representatives for each class (Years 3-6) are based on pupil votes.

 - Pupils voted for our school values.

 - Our school behaviour policy which involves rewards and sanctions runs through all aspects of school life and is shared with parents and carers.